LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Lets modules insert additional information on the main menu info panel.
 Allows modules to populate extra information on the main menu panel.

+**When Called**

+This hook is triggered when:
+- The main menu information panel is being populated
+- Character information is being prepared for display
+- Before the main menu info is shown to the player
+- During main menu information setup

 **Parameters**

 * `info` (*table*): Table to receive information.